salesforce/einstein-platform/README.md

   - Use any of our testkits that contains a bunch of testing facilities you would need.
 For example: `import com.salesforce.op.test._` and borrow inspiration from existing tests.
 - [x] Dependencies
   - Minimize number of dependencies.
-  - Prefer Apache 2.0, BSD3, MIT, ISC and MPL licenses.
+  - Prefer Apache 2.0, BSD3, MIT, ISC, and MPL licenses.
 - [x] Reviews
   - Changes must be approved via peer code review

 # Creating a Pull Request

 1. **Ensure the bug/feature was not already reported** by searching on GitHub under Issues.
 If none exists, create a new issue so that other contributors can keep track of what you are trying to add/fix and offer suggestions (or let you know if there is already an effort in progress).
-3. **Clone** the forked repo to your machine.
+2. **Clone** the forked repo to your machine.
-4. **Create** a new branch to contain your work (e.g. `git br fix-issue-11`)
+3. **Create** a new branch to contain your work (for example, `git br fix-issue-11`)
 4. **Commit** changes to your own branch.
-5. **Push** your work back up to your fork. (e.g. `git push fix-issue-11`)
+5. **Push** your work back up to your fork. (for example, `git push fix-issue-11`)
-6. **Submit** a Pull Request against the `main` branch and refer to the issue(s) you are fixing.
+6. **Submit** a Pull Request against the `main` branch and refer to the issue (or issues) that you are fixing.
 Try not to pollute your pull request with unintended changes.
 Keep it simple and small.
-7. **Sign** the Salesforce CLA (you will be prompted to do so when submitting the Pull Request)
+7. **Sign** the Salesforce CLA (you will be prompted to do so when submitting the pull request)

 > **NOTE**: Be sure to [sync your fork](https://help.github.com/articles/syncing-a-fork/) before making a pull request.

 # Code of Conduct

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 # License

 By contributing your code, you agree to license your contribution under the terms of our project [LICENSE](LICENSE.txt) and to sign the [Salesforce CLA](https://cla.salesforce.com/sign-cla)